coinvent/coinvent/architecture.md

 #### Scripting the system

 Requirement (3) relates to research users, who need to run repeatable concept development sessions.
 This requirement is met in this architecture by scripts which drive the API.
 Such scripts would most naturally be developed in javascript, perhaps using a test-runner.
 Indeed, the test scripts we develop as part of software QA will provide templates for scriptable use.

+Where steps involve systems such as the interactive theorem prover Isabelle, it is an open question how we script such systems within Coinvent.

 #### Software Wrapped as a Server